bbc/hive-ci/_documentation/08-07-glossary.md

 ---

 {: .dl-horizontal .dl-spaced}
+Batch
+: A *batch* is an instance of a project for a specific version or build of the product.
+A batch comprises one or more jobs, which execute the same project with the same configuration and product build for different devices.

 Controller
 : The *controller* is part of the Hive Runner and its purpose is to manage all devices of a particular type so, for example, a Hive for Android devices will